virtual-labs/exp-micro-hardness-test-iitk/experiment/theory.md

-### Theory of experiment:<br><br>
 <b>Brief Description of the Equipment/Machine: </b><br>
 <b>a.
 Brinell hardness tester:</b> The Brinell hardness tester is shown in Fig. 1a.
 The Brinell hardness test method consists of indenting the test material with a 10 mm diameter hardened steel or carbide ball subjected to a load of 3000 kg.
-For softer materials, the load can be reduced to 1500 kg or 500 kg to avoid excessive indentation. <br>
+For softer materials, the load can be reduced to 1500 kg or 500 kg to avoid excessive indentation. <br><br>
 <b>b.
 Vickers hardness tester:</b> The Vickers indenter is shown in Fig. 1b.
 A very small diamond indenter having pyramidal geometry is used for indentation.
-This tester provides automatic measurement of hardness from the measured lengths of diagonals of indentation impression.<br>
+This tester provides automatic measurement of hardness from the measured lengths of diagonals of indentation impression.<br><br>
 <b>c.
 Rockwell hardness tester:</b> The Rockwell hardness tester is shown in Fig. 1c.
-The indenter consists of diamond cone indenter.<br>
+The indenter consists of diamond cone indenter.<br> <br>
 <image src="images/image 1.png"><br><br>
 <b>Theory:</b> In general, hardness (H) is calculated by applied load (P) divided by the surface area (A) of the indentation impression, i.e., H = P/A.<br>
 <b>a.
 Brinell hardness:</b> The diameters (d<sub>1</sub> and d<sub>2</sub>) of the impression left by the indenter in the test material is measured using a microscope, as shown in Fig. 2.
 Brinell hardness (in BHN) is given by:<br>